martingaston/tic-tac-toe-java/README.md

 * The app assumes the happy path - that is to say, it does not check for incorrect input.
 The app will crash with an `InputMismatchException` if a user enters a non-integer, for instance, and the game will discard a user's turn if they overlap on a cell that's already been played.
 * The presentation could be refined, with lightly coloured numbers in the background of currently unplayed squares - so it's easier for players to know what number to press to select the square they want.
-* There could be better testing for the main game loop itself.
+* There could be better testing for the main game loop itself.\
+* Natural opportunities to expand the game in various areas - board size, winning line size (e.g 4), additional player support, adding a CPU opponent.